An outlier is an extremely high or extremely low value in the dataset. Let’s look at some data and see how this works. I have a list of Prices.

 Visualize Outliers using Box Plot

 Box Plot graphically depicting groups of numerical data through their quartiles.
-Lines extending vertically from the boxes indicating variability outside the upper and lower quartiles.
+Lines extending vertically from the boxes indicate variability outside the upper and lower quartiles.
 Outliers may be plotted as individual points.

 Box plot uses the IQR method to display data and outliers(shape of the data) but in order to get a list of an outlier, we will need to use the mathematical formula and retrieve the outlier data.

-Z-score re-scale and center(Normalize) the data and look for data points which are too far from zero(center).
-Data points far from zero will be treated as the outliers.
-In most of the cases, a threshold of 3 or -3 is used i.e if the Z-score value is greater than or less than 3 or -3 respectively, that data point will be identified as outliers.
+Z-score re-scale and center(Normalize) the data and look for data points that are too far from zero(center).
+Data points far from zero will be treated as outliers.
+In most of the cases, a threshold of 3 or -3 is used i.e. if the Z-score value is greater than or less than 3 or -3 respectively, that data point will be identified as outliers.